UserArham/Mint-Linux/README.md

 The relationship with this newly made repo does not support older Samsung or Apple devices if it was not updated.
 However, if this was an phone from iOS 4/Android Honeycomb to iOS 5/Android Jellybean, you may use it.
 # Can you run inside Windows?
-Running type: It must be Windows 7 Proffessional or higher.
+Running type: It must be Windows 7 Professional or higher.
+# Linux Mint conclusion
+This simulation was made by NanoTech, as this was someday made with Svelte too.